How to Write a Curriculum Vitae (CV) for a Job

 When to Use a Curriculum Vitae

-When should job seekers use a curriculum vitae, commonly referred to as a CV, rather than a resume?
+When should job seekers use a curriculum vitae, commonly referred to as a “CV,” rather than a resume?
 In the United States, a curriculum vitae is used primarily when applying for academic, education, scientific, medical, or research positions.
 It is also applicable when applying for fellowships or grants.
+Here’s more information about when to use a curriculum vitae instead of a resume.

 What to Include in a CV